Management companies for apartment blocks

 The initial charge can be set without holding a meeting of the members but, in general, these charges must be approved by a general meeting of the members.
 If over 75% of the members do not approve the proposed charge, the existing charge must remain in place.

 The service charge cannot be used to pay for matters that are the responsibility of a developer or builder unless this is agreed in writing by 75% of the members of the company.
 This approval can only be given if 65% of the units are sold and can only come into effect 3 years after ownership of the common areas has been transferred to the owners’ management company.

-Unit owners are obliged to pay the service charge (including developers in the case of unsold units).
+Unit owners must pay the service charge (including developers in the case of unsold units).
 The service charge must be calculated on a transparent and fair basis and expenditure must be properly recorded.
 Under the 2011 Act, if the owner is letting out their unit, they can pass the management fees onto their tenant.
 However, the landlord and tenant must agree this in advance, and in practice this is quite unusual.

 The owners’ management company must establish a sinking fund within 3 years of being transferred ownership of the development.
 The sinking fund is used for spending on refurbishment, improvement or maintenance of a non-recurring nature in a multi-unit development.
 Unit owners must make contributions to the sinking fund (including developers in the case of unsold units).
 The 2011 Act provides that the amount to be contributed to the sinking fund is €200 annually per unit, or such other amount as the members agree.
 Contributions to the sinking fund must be held in a separate account.

 The company may not enter into contracts with providers of goods and services which are to last for more than 3 years.